ankitaghorui/OpenLANE-workshop/README.md

 ![3 floorplann in magic](https://user-images.githubusercontent.com/78075225/106031521-656f9e80-60f5-11eb-8eef-53982cbe44b3.JPG)

 ### Placement
-The floorplan is followed by placement Stage.
+The floorplan is followed by placement stage.
 To run placement in openLANE use the command ```%run_placement```.
 The following picture shows the completion of placement stage in openLANE.

 ![4 placement completed](https://user-images.githubusercontent.com/78075225/106032112-12e2b200-60f6-11eb-859b-d6ec6dca3c63.JPG)